-The program uses embedded rubrics in each of the core classes in the advanced generalist curriculum.
-The embedded rubrics are linked to a key assignment in the course and delineate the associated practice behaviors across a 5-point rating scale.
+The program uses embedded rubrics in each of the core classes in the advanced generalist and advanced clinical curriculum.
+The embedded rubrics are linked to a key assignment in the course and delineates the associated practice behaviors across a 5-point rating scale.
 Each of the practice behaviors are measured at least once using this assessment instrument.
 The rubric provides direct feedback to the student at the course level, but also contributes to the overall assessment of the program.